Sign Up For Our Latest Updates

 There are always new tests lurking, always more pain and suffering to be endured.
 That is the nature of investing.
 If that sounds like too much of a burden to bear, I don’t blame you.
 Suffering is probably not on anyone’s list of New Year’s resolutions.

 But suffer you must, if you want to grow in life, or achieve a higher return than a certificate of deposit (CD).
-For there is no growth with suffering, no progress without pain.
+For there is no growth without suffering, no progress without pain.

 In 2017 I hope to suffer more and embrace the pain of moving outside of my comfort zone.
 This is only sure way I know of to grow.